ACLU accuses La. school of religious harassment

 - Associated Press

-NEW ORLEANS — The American Civil Liberties Union is suing a school board in Louisiana, alleging officials at one of its schools harassed a sixth-grader because of his Buddhist faith and that the district routinely pushes Christian beliefs.
+SHREVEPORT, La. — The American Civil Liberties Union is suing a Louisiana school board, alleging officials at one of its public schools harassed a sixth-grader because of his Buddhist faith and that the district routinely endorses and encourages such unconstitutional practices.

-The ACLU also asked the U.S. Department of Education and U.S. Department of Justice to investigate the school system.
+The ACLU and ACLU of Louisiana also asked the U.S. Department of Education and U.S. Department of Justice to investigate the school system.

 © 2014 Star Tribune